CityOfLosAngeles/neighborhood-arts-profile/README.md

 ### Attribution

 This repository is authored and compiled by Umi Hsu, design strategy lead at DCA and Judy Toretti, designer on the NAP project.
-This project is made possible through the generous support of the [Stuart Foundation](http://stuartfoundation.org/), dedicated to improving life outcomes for young people through education.
+This project is made possible through the generous support of the [Stuart Foundation](http://stuartfoundation.org/).

 ### Licensing